SilkRose/Pony/src/stories/darling-and-date/04-darling-and-date.md

 "I bet," Pinkie said before she led Rarity up into the bleachers.

-The pair sat at the lowest row, in the middle.
+The pair sat in the lowest row, in the middle.

 Pinkie tapped her hoof on the metal floor of the bleachers twice.